theArjun/ead-notes/notes/development-process-management/source-code-management.md

 #### Benefits
 1. It is easy to understand and get started.
-2. You have more conrol over users and access ( since it is served from one place ).
+2. You have more control over users and access ( since it is served from one place ).

 #### Drawbacks
 1. Dependent on access to the server.